monome/docs/norns/help/hardware.md

 If your norns does not seem to booting, it's possible that either the Compute Module (CM3) is not seated correctly, or the screen ribbon is pressing against the CM3 when its fully assembled and shorting the chip.

-Follow along with the dissassembly video [here](https://vimeo.com/523980765).
+Follow along with the disassembly video [here](https://vimeo.com/523980765).
 Re-seating the CM3 will simply involve ejecting it (shown ~2:30 in the video), aligning it confidently, and placing it in again.
 As you reassemble the unit, before you screw the board back to the enclosure, check to see if it will power as expected -- the board will be loosely tethered by the screen ribbon and the battery connector.
 If it boots, then you'll need to ensure that the folds on the screen ribbon are tight -- this should help reduce the pressure against the CM3.
 Just fold them a bit tighter and, as a final test, try screwing the board back to the enclosure to verify that the ribbon is no longer pushing the chip down.

 ### norns shield {#boot-shield}